Retrieving Classes of Causal Orders with Inconsistent Knowledge Bases: Introduction

-This approach ensures a more reliable extraction of causal information from LLMs despite their inherent limitations.
+In this context, we account for the inherent unreliability of LLMs, which often produce hallucinated or inconsistent responses.
+We propose to quantify the reliability of the LLM and use such a metric as a heuristic to identify abstractions of causal orders.
+Specifically, uncertainty in the LLM’s responses is captured through self-consistency, defined as the stability of its answers when queried multiple times about pairwise causal relationships.
+By maximizing this consistency measure, we identify an abstraction in the form of a Semi-Complete Partially Directed Graph (PDG), which can be transformed into a dense Maximally oriented Partially Directed Acyclic Graph (MPDAG)~\citep{Perkovic_2020}.
+We show that such an MPDAG can be used to establish a simpler criterion for the identifiability of the total effect in settings with a single treatment.
+Additionally, based on the Semi-Complete PDG, we propose an exact method to derive all maximally consistent causal orders.

-Unlike traditional causal discovery methods~\cite{Spirtes_2001,Glymour_2019,Peters_2017,Assaad_2022}, our approach does not rely on classical assumptions, like causal sufficiency, faithfulness, or any other parametric assumptions.
-Instead, we assume only that the true causal graph is acyclic and that the LLM functions as an effective information retrieval tool.
+Unlike traditional causal discovery methods~\citep{Spirtes_2001,Glymour_2019,Peters_2017,Assaad_2022}, our approach does not rely on faithfulness, or any parametric assumption, but only on acyclicity and causal sufficiency.
+We view the LLM as an inconsistent knowledge base~\citep{Zheng_2024}, rather than an imperfect expert~\citep{Long_2023}, which can be used to rapidly access a large amount of information.
+This perspective reflects the skepticism toward the ability of LLMs to discover new causal relationships~\citep{Zecevic_2023,Si_2025}.

-\subsection{Contributions}

-\begin{itemize} \item We provide an effective novel methodology to discover causal orders maximally consistent with the knowledge provided by LLMs.
-Such method is based on a top-down search strategy that does not require any parametric assumptions or causal sufficiency. \item We provide experimental evidence that our method can recover the causal orders with a high level of accuracy.
-We also provide reasonable realistic test cases that further prove the efficacy of our approach.
+\paragraph{Contributions}